jeswin/humanist/README.md

 ### Multiple options of arbitrary length (Delimiters)

-Periods can be used a delimiters for options anywhere in the sentence.
+Periods can be used as delimiters anywhere in the sentence.
 A trailing period is not considered a delimiter.

 ```bash
 send to alice bob carol. text Hello, world.